teckglobal/teckglobal-brute-force-protect/readme.txt

 == Upgrade Notice ==
 = 1.1.1 =
-Fixes unban option, geolocation for manual bans, and map display—update for full functionality.
+Fixes unban option, geolocation for manual bans, map display, and log limit UI—update for full functionality and improved usability.

 == License ==
 This plugin is licensed under the GPLv2 or later.
 See the License URI for details.